thomas-systems/Powershell-Automation-Scripts/README.md

 ## 🚀 Requirements

-To use these scripts, you’ll need atleast PowerShell 5.1 or higher.
+To use these scripts, you’ll need PowerShell 5.1 or higher.
 Required modules will be installed automatically.
-When you encounter an issue, verify your account has the necessary permissions
+When you encounter an issue, verify your account has the necessary permissions.

 ---